 Despite this, I’d give it up in a heartbeat for cheese.
 Chocolate is fairly one dimensional when you like it as plain as I do, but imagine a life without mascarpone for my ravioli or tiramisu.
 No mozzarella for my pizza.
 No toasties from Maltby Street.
-And what about the lost love from my French family – who already think I’m a little more than queer.
 Life would not be worth living.

 Lucky for me, my friends know me very well.
 It was my birthday last week and among the many fine presents I received was a marble rolling pin from John Lewis, and two hunks of cheese and a jar of chutney from Pistachio & Pickle.
 And what do you get when you add all these things together?
 Why, it’s a desire to make your own crackers, of course.

 50g mixed seeds (I used pumpkin, linseed, sesame and poppy seeds)